ayasophian0/portfolio-projects/car-price-prediction/README.md

-# Car Price Prediction: End-to-End Machine Learning Project
+# Car Price Prediction: A Comprehensive Data Analytics Project

 This repository documents a comprehensive project focused on predicting used car prices.
 The project spans the entire machine learning pipeline, from initial data acquisition and cleaning to model development, evaluation, and preparation for deployment.